Spring 2017 Program Overview

 During Spring 2017, faculty mentors may request up to $500 in support for expenses associated with an undergraduate research opportunity offered through this program.
 This request must be accompanied by an itemized budget and a statement certifying that available funds cannot be directed to cover these expenses.

 If the student and faculty mentor continue the research placement into summer 2017, the student will receive a $4,000 stipend for a commitment of 360 hours of summer research (9 or 10 full-time weeks).
 The faculty mentor will also be able to request up to $500 in support for research expenses via the procedure described above.
+Students who receive summer stipend support will be expected to make a research presentation at the fall 2017 or spring 2018 Frontiers exhibition.

 If the student and faculty mentor continue their work into academic year 2017-18, faculty may request supply funding for fall and/or spring, and the student researcher will be eligible for a $1,000 winter research stipend if s/he commits to completing 90 hours of winter break research.